-The enrolment rate in primary education is 40 percent among the poorest 10 percent of the population, while the children of the richest 10 percent have reached 100 percent enrolment.
-Moreover, nearly 40 percent of children belonging to the poorest quintile drop out of school by grade 4.
+The enrollment rate in primary education is 40 percent among the poorest 10 percent of the population, while the children of the richest 10 percent have reached 100 percent enrollment.
+Moreover, nearly 40 percent of children belonging to the poorest quintile drop out of school by grade four.
 The comparable figure for children belonging to the richest quintile is only 12 percent.
 It can thus be seen that a majority of the children belonging to the poor families are not acquiring the basic skills that would equip them to participate in the country's economic development while the children of the rich families are better off.

-Social Action Program, a multi-donor programme of assistance to Pakistan implemented during the 1990s has had a mixed record of success.
-The number of girls enrolled in primary school in Balochistan doubled as a result of subsidized recruitment of female teachers and the drive to increase girls' education led to higher enrolment of boys (Kim, Alderman and Orazem 1999).
+The Social Action Program, a multi-donor program of assistance to Pakistan implemented during the 1990s, has had a mixed record of success.
+The number of girls enrolled in primary school in Balochistan doubled as a result of subsidized recruitment of female teachers, and the drive to increase girls' education led to higher enrollment of boys (Kim, Alderman and Orazem 1999).

-Adult Literacy rate in Pakistan had risen to 47 percent by 1999 while female literacy rate to 32 percent.
-Net enrolment ratios, however, remained unchanged.
-It is estimated that there are 13 million out-of-school children of about 50 million children in the 5-9 years age group over half of whom are girls (SPDC 2003).
-In Balochistan and North West Frontier Province (NWFP) - the two conservative provinces of the country - the female literacy rate more than doubled in the decade of the 1990s much more rapidly than the national average bridging the gap somewhat.
-But the fact remains that both Sind and Punjab have still twice as many literate females as a proportion of the population compared to Balochistan and the NWFP.
+The adult literacy rate in Pakistan had risen to 47 percent by 1999, and the female literacy rate to 32 percent.
+Net enrollment ratios, however, remained unchanged.
+It is estimated that there are 13 million out-ofschool children of about 50 million children in the 5-9 years age group, over half of whom are girls (SPDC 2003).
+In Balochistan and North West Frontier Province (NWFP)-the two conservative provinces of the country-the female literacy rate more than doubled in the decade of the 1990s, much more rapidly than the national average, bridging the gap somewhat.
+But the fact remains that both Sindh and Punjab have still twice as many literate females as a proportion of the population compared to Balochistan and the NWFP.

 The other noteworthy development in the 1990s was the emergence of non-governmental schools sponsored by the private sector (for profit), communities, and not-for-profit organizations.
-Between 1983 and 2000, the number of private primary and secondary schools in the country increased ten fold from 3,300 to 32,000 - much faster than the population of school-aged children (Andrabi et al 2002).
-Table 2 shows that in 2002, the private schools had a share of 27 percent in primary school enrolment.
+Between 1983 and 2000, the number of private primary and secondary schools in the country increased tenfold from 3,300 to 32,000-much faster than the population of school-aged children (Andrabi et al 2002).
+Table II shows that in 2002, the private schools had a share of 27 percent in primary school enrollment.
 The expansion of private schools has also played an important role in bridging the gender gap in primary schooling in Pakistan.
 Andrabi et al (2002) provide evidence that private primary, middle and secondary schools have a lower ratio of enrolled boys to girls than comparable public schools.
-Private schools have achieved a more balanced male/female ratio than public schools.
-This finding challenges the conventional wisdom that the parents in rural areas in Pakistan are not willing to send their daughters to co-educational schools.
-Even private schools for low income households are emerging.
-According to a survey, two thirds of all primary school students in low-income neighborhood in Lahore attend private schools.
-The record of these institutions in expanding access is impressive but in imparting quality education it has been mixed.
-In the higher education a number of institutions of international standards were established in the country during this period.
-There are no firm estimates of the enrolment in private and nongovernmental institutions in the tertiary sector, but the number is expanding fast.
+Private schools have achieved a more balanced male/female ratio than public schools despite the fact that a larger proportion of them are co-educational schools.
+This finding challenges the conventional wisdom that parents in rural areas in Pakistan are not willing to send their daughters to co-educational schools.
+Even private schools for low-income households are emerging.
+According to a survey, two-thirds of all primary school students in low-income neighborhoods in Lahore attend private schools.
+The record of these institutions in expanding access is impressive, but in imparting quality education it has been mixed.
+In higher education a number of institutions with international standards were established in the country during this period.
+There are no firm estimates of the enrollment in private and non-governmental institutions in the tertiary sector, but the number is expanding rapidly.